-If you’re wondering how to make money without a job, you’ve come to the right place.
+If you’re an introvert looking for ways to make extra money, you’ve come to the right place.

-In fact, this short guide on side jobs for introverts has now been shared over 100,000 times on social media.
+In fact, this short guide has now been shared over 100,000 times on social media.

 Let’s dive in!

 #1) A side job for people who love to read

 If you’re interested, Caitlin Pyle, the creator of Proofread Anywhere, has a free daily workshop: Learning the Skills You Need to Start Your Freelance Proofreading Hustle.